10 Surprising Facts About Wham!’s 'Last Christmas'

 Back in 1984, “Last Christmas” wasn’t released as a commercial single in the United States, and therefore it wasn’t eligible for the Billboard Hot 100 chart.
 However, Billboard changed its rules in 1998, and in the wake of George Michael’s unexpected death on Christmas Day 2016, the song finally made its Hot 100 debut.
 In December 2018, it reentered the charts and peaked at #25.

-10. George Michael was involved in the Last Christmas movie.
+10. George Michael was involved in 2019's Last Christmas movie.

 November 2019 saw the release of Paul Feig's Last Christmas, a romantic comedy inspired by the song starring Game of Thrones's Emilia Clarke.
 Producer David Livingstone came up with the idea while George Michael was still alive, and when he pitched the pop star on the project, he was given the greenlight—with one condition: Michael stipulated that actress and author Emma Thompson write the movie.
 Thompson co-authored the story and the screenplay, and she even wound up playing a supporting role.